antiboredom/creative-ml-fall-2024/README.md

 #### Assignment: Create a classifier (due November 7th)

 - **Option 1:** Train your own image or text classifier using data that you collect yourself.
+Consider the politics of classification.
+What are you trying to classify and why?
+Who would benefit?
+Who would be harmed?
 - **Option 2:** Use an existing classifier to build a project of your choosing.

 #### Readings